-The findings against the nine accreditation standards are summarised below.
-Only those substandards which are not met or substantially met are listed under each overall finding.
+The findings against the ten accreditation standards are summarised below.

-Conditions imposed by the AMC so the College meets accreditation standards are listed in the accreditation decision (pages 1 to 9).
-The team's commendations in areas of strength and recommendations for improvement are given below for each set of accreditation standards.
+Conditions imposed by the AMC so the College meets accreditation standards are listed in the accreditation decision (pages 3 to 5).
+The team's commendations of areas of strength and recommendations for improvement are listed under each standard in the body of the report (pages 12 to 135).